alphagov/data-standards-demo-content/README.md

 More detail to follow.

-The intention is to migrate all content to FLASK so everything is working end to end.
+The intention is to migrate all content to FLASK so everything works end to end.

 Gareth H 18/06/2019